simplygoodwork/craft-donkeytail/readme.md

 ### Settings

--  **Canvas asset**: The canvas image with which you’ll add your dots to.
+-  **Canvas asset**: The canvas image with which you’ll add your dots to
 -  **Show siblings**: Enable this to show dots from other entries in the current section.
-These will be shown with half opacity.
+These will be shown with half opacity
 -  **Dot type**: Choose either a  circle or a traditional map style pin.
-The circle will use the center as the anchor point while the pin uses the bottom middle.
+The circle will use the center as the anchor point while the pin uses the bottom middle
--  **Dot width**: The width (in pixels) to show dots on the canvas, it’s probably best to have this match your front end as close as possible.
+-  **Dot width**: The width (in pixels) to show dots on the canvas, it’s probably best to have this match your front end as close as possible
 -  **Dot color**: Choose a color for the dot fill (dots have a white border by default).

 ### Template tags